eevalaiho/programming-exercise/documentation/installation.md

 1. Activate the environment

         $ source activate <env-name>
-1. Run the app
+1. Run the program

         $ python3 src/main.py
-    You can stop the execution by typing Ctrl+C
+    You can stop program execution by typing Ctrl+C